lpereira/lwan/README.md

 serves as an example of how to use some of its internal APIs).

 Lwan will listen on port 8080 on all interfaces.

+Lwan will detect the number of CPUs, will increase the maximum number of open file descriptors and generally try its best to autodetect reasonable settings for the environment it's running on.

 Build status
 ------------